Trinity Church (Manhattan): Third Trinity Church

 The third and current Trinity Church began construction in 1839 and was finished in 1846.
 When the Episcopal Bishop of New York consecrated Trinity Church on Ascension Day (May 1) 1846, its soaring Gothic Revival spire, surmounted by a gilded cross, dominated the skyline of lower Manhattan.
 Trinity was a welcoming beacon for ships sailing into New York Harbor.

 In 1843, Trinity Church's expanding parish was divided due to the burgeoning cityscape and to better serve the needs of its parishioners.
 The newly formed parish would build Grace Church, to the north on Broadway at 10th street, while the original parish would re-build Trinity Church, the structure that stands today.
 Both Grace and Trinity Churches were completed and consecrated in 1846.

 Trinity Church held the title of tallest building in the United States until 1869, when it was surpassed by St. Michael's Church, Old Town, Chicago.
 Trinity continued to be the tallest in New York City, with its 281 ft spire and cross, until it was surpassed in 1890 by the New York World Building.

 In 1876–1877, a reredos and altar were erected in memory of William Backhouse Astor, Sr., to the designs of architect Frederick Clarke Withers.
 As the chancel was rearranged, the vestry voted for a one-story rear extension with rooms for the clergy, choir, and a mortuary chapel.
+The altarpiece was restored as part of the church's 21st-century renovation.

-On July 9, 1976, Queen Elizabeth II and Prince Philip, Duke of Edinburgh, visited Trinity Church.
+On July 10, 1976, Queen Elizabeth II and Prince Philip, Duke of Edinburgh, visited Trinity Church.
 Vestrymen presented the Queen with a symbolic "back rent" of 279 peppercorns.

 Inspiration, Please!, a game show aired on Odyssey Network (now Hallmark Channel), taped at Trinity Church in 1995.